fpc/FPCBuild/install/doc/readme.txt

 License conditions for DPMI provider for GO32v2 version (CWSDPMI.EXE) can be found in cwsdpmi.doc, sources and/or binary updates may be downloaded from http://clio.rice.edu/cwsdpmi/.

+The DOS version (go32v2) contains some binaries of DJGPP.
+You can obtain the full DJGPP package at: http://www.delorie.com/djgpp/

 NOTE: OS/2 version of the installer uses the library UNZIP32.DLL from
       Info-ZIP.
 Info-ZIP's software (Zip, UnZip and related utilities)